 The largest project was the installation of American Bow Thruster's At Rest (STAR) stabilization system.

 Regular readers of my blog might recall that we spent a lot of miserable nights in the Med this past summer.
 The southern coast of France and Spain are incredible, but there are very few good places to anchor.
 And those that are good are so crowded that the wakes from all the boats --- during the daylight hours --- make for very choppy water.

 We have large plates, called Flopper Stoppers, that we hang off the side of the boat.
 These giant plates dampen the motion of the boat while sitting at anchor.
 However, the waves were frequently so strong that the flopper stoppers were rendered useless.
 In this picture the swell off Cap Ferrat France was strong enough to tear apart the clips used to hold our flopper stoppers.

 The Flopper Stoppers are only used while we are at anchor.
-When the boat is underway we use giant fins that sit beneath the boat, called "Stabilizers".
-They work by pivoting to counteract the waves as the boat moves through the water.
+When the boat is underway we use giant fins that sit beneath the boat, called

 The stabilizer fin, which is outside the boat, is pivoted by a large hydraulic-piston driven disk, called an actuator, that is inside the boat.